 Suspended solids in the water may accumulate at the bottom of a vertical heat exchanger if flow is insufficient to keep solids in suspension.
 Periodic removal of the deposits may be necessary to prevent tubes from becoming blocked with material.

 For water cooled shell-and-tube heat exchangers, the shell is often carbon steel, with higher-grade materials for the tubes.
-In a steam condenser, potential tube materials include admiralty brass (70% copper, 29% zinc with minor additional elements), 90-10 copper-nickel, 70-30 copper-nickel, and more recently the 300-series stainless steels.
-For systems with cooling water that has high chloride concentrations, titanium, or super-ferritic stainless steels such as SeaCure® are common tube materials.
-Heat exchangers in refineries and chemical plants may require specialty alloys due to specific corrosive agents and high temperatures within the process streams.
-Sulfides can be quite corrosive to many metals.
-Strong acids or caustic may require special handling.
-The list goes on and on.
+In a steam condenser, potential tube materials include admiralty brass (70% copper, 29% zinc with minor additional elements), 90-10 copper-nickel, 70-30 copper-nickel, and, more recently, the 300-series stainless steels.
+For systems using cooling water with high chloride concentrations, tube materials often include titanium or super-ferritic stainless steels such as SeaCure®.
+Heat exchangers in refineries and chemical plants may require specialty alloys because of specific corrosive agents and high temperatures within the process streams.
+For example, sulfides are highly corrosive to many metals, and strong acids or caustics require special handling.

 Another common design is the plate-and-frame heat exchanger.